 II.
 Local & Regional Scholarships – Begin applying after January 1st:

-1. Check the Daily Bulletin to get updates on available scholarships; the Bulletin is e-mailed daily, and posted outside the Guidance Office.
+1. Check the announcements to get updates on available scholarships.
+They are e-mailed daily and posted outside the Guidance Office.

 3. Review the requirements, criteria, and deadlines before you decide to complete the application.